tobiblas/ThermostatPi/README.md

 I use this software on a raspberry pi connected to a relay.
-The relay controls a pump which pums the water around in my heating system.
+The relay controls a pump which pumps the water around in my heating system.

-The software uses 1-many sources of temperatura data to determine wether the pump should be on or off.
-I also fetches electricity price data for Sweden which can optionally be used in the decision to turn on/off the pump
+The software uses 1-many sources of temperature data to determine whether the pump should be on or off.
+It also fetches electricity price data for Sweden which can optionally be used in the decision to turn on/off the pump

 This setup saves me ~10% of my electricity bill since I can avoid heating my house on expensive hours.